electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 created by a known source.
 Windows and macOS have their own OS-specific code signing systems that will make it difficult for users to download or launch unsigned applications.

-A full
+Please see the full [Code Signing] guide for more information.

-[Application Distribution]: application-distribution.md
+[Application Packaging]: application-packaging.md
+[Code Signing]: code-signing.md
 [Electron Forge]: https://www.electronforge.io
 [Electron Forge CLI documentation]: https://www.electronforge.io/cli#commands
 [Makers]: https://www.electronforge.io/config/makers